Black Girls Bill of Rights

 Originating from the groundbreaking Black Girl Movement Conference in 2016, this declaration was created by Black girls across the United States who wanted a world that values and empowers them.
 Inspired by the principles of the US Bill of Rights, it outlines the rights and privileges that Black girls and women deserve to thrive in today's society.

-Although the rights in this Bill of Rights apply to both Black girls and boys, Black girls face additional challenges in achieving equity and equality.
-These challenges a result of their gender, race, and other social intersections.
-As parents raising Afro-Swiss/Afro-European girls, we use this Bill of Rights as a guide to support our daughters.
+Although the rights in this Bill of Rights apply to both Black girls and boys, Black girls face additional challenges due to the intersections of gender and racial inequality.
+These challenges arise from their gender, race, and other social factors.
+As parents and caregivers raising Afro-Swiss/Afro-European girls, we use this Bill of Rights as a guide to support our daughters, nieces and students.

-Whether our daughters identify with being Black culturally or ethnically or embrace their Afro-Swiss/Afro-European heritage, we use the following rights to make sure they are celebrated, empowered, and aware of their rights.
+Whether our daughters, nieces and students identify with being Black culturally or ethnically or they chose to embrace their dual Afro-Swiss/Afro-European heritage, we use the following rights to make sure they are celebrated, empowered, and aware of their rights.
 It's important to understand that race is a construct, and the prejudice and bias they encounter may vary based on how they are read/present or their position within society's intersecting factors.
 Consequently, their lived experiences may differ.
 This Bill of Rights acts as a tool to nurture their self-worth and advocate for the opportunities and fair treatment they deserve.

 Every Black girl deserves: